CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ### No Results

-Check that the parameters are OK...
+1. Check that the parameters are OK...

-Make sure you have the right format
+2. Make sure you have the right format

-Make sure you have MS/MS spectra.
+3. Make sure you have MS/MS spectra in your data

 ## Single Spectrum Search